MaxV6ft4/Election_Analysis/README.md

 [Election Analysis Python File](https://github.com/MaxV6ft4/Election_Analysis/blob/main/PyPoll_Challenge.py)

+For each result, I have displayed a sample of the code I used for calculations.

-The analytics of the election show that:
+The analysis of the election shows that:

 - The total number of votes cast in the election was 369,711.